cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 ---

-Note the `--host` flag that is forwarded to the underlying `vite` command thanks to the `--` separator.
-It is necessary if you run the frontend within Docker.
+Note the `--host` flag, which is forwarded to the underlying `vite` command thanks to the `--` separator.
+This is necessary if you run the frontend within Docker.

 Navigate to [localhost:3000](http://localhost:3000/), or to whichever address was listed when running `dev`.
 The first load may take a few seconds.
-On the client-side, from the top right, you can connect to the page via [Keplr](chrome://extensions/?id=dmkamcknogkgcdfhhbddcghachkejeap) if you are on the Chrome browser.
+On the client-side, from the top right you can connect to the page via [Keplr](chrome://extensions/?id=dmkamcknogkgcdfhhbddcghachkejeap) if you are on the Chrome browser.
 You should see something like this:

 ![My Keplr account with nothing](/academy/4-my-own-chain/images/ignite-vue-keplr-no-assets.png)

-Your account is connected but has otherwise no balance.
+Your account is connected but has no balance.
 This is a good opportunity to use the faucet:

 1. Head to [http://localhost:4500](http://localhost:4500)
 2. Expand the <kbd>POST / Send tokens to receiver account</kbd> box.